Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 Depending on the severity of the pathology, the following types of operations can be performed:

-• removal of only the uterine body (subtotal amputation);
+• removal of the uterine body only (subtotal amputation);

 • removal of the uterus with appendages and nearby lymph nodes (radical panhysterectomy).